Chapter Twenty-Eight - Second Chances

-Sam sighed as he ran a hand over his face.
-He looked over at Dean, as he said,"Okay, I still don't like this and I know Kenzie doesn't either."
+Sam sighed as he ran a hand over his face in frustration.
+Looking over at Dean, he gave in,"Okay, I still don't like this and I know Kenzie doesn't either."
 He waited a moment as she nodded her head, letting him know he was right, then he continued,"But okay, you can at least ask him."

 "Fair enough.
 We'll explain it all to him and-"

-"No not 'we'."
-Sam said interrupting him.
+"No not we."
+Sam interrupted.
 "You, Dean.
 You will explain it to him and ask if he wants to be used as bait.
 But just ask, don't force him into it."

 "I never force anyone into anything."
-Dean argued back, then added,"I'm a nice, understanding guy."
+Dean argued.
+"I'm a nice, understanding guy."

 "Yeah, right."
 Sam snorted, then added,"Well good luck with that."
 He wasn't sure if he was hoping Michael would agree to help or not.